Product Design Innovation Online Certificate

 - Gain fluency to articulate offerings that are made up of systems of products, services and other components

 The learning will take place via lectures, studio projects, and verbal and written exposition.
-Students will be working in familiar and unfamiliar forms including concepts for products, documents, events, spaces, activities, script, and software.
+Students will be working in familiar and unfamiliar forms including concepts for products, documents, events, spaces, activities, scripts, and software.
 Classwork will be done individually and in teams.
-By the end of this course, students should be able to: Easily distinguish and shift between different perspectives on the same design problem space, leverage service and experience innovation frameworks to explain how an offering unfolds for people, speak articulately about offerings that are made up of systems of products, services and other components.
+By the end of this course, students should be able to do the following: Easily distinguish and shift between different perspectives on the same design problem space, leverage service, and experience innovation frameworks to explain how an offering unfolds for people, speak articulately about offerings that are made up of systems of products, services, and other components.

 The iii's online coursework attracts career-minded individuals who are looking for a flexible learning structure that allows them to go to school and continue working full time.